Louis Vuitton owner flags June turnaround after sales slump

 It examined ways in which it might be able to lower the deal price as a result, though these attempts have been put on hold for now, people close to the matter have said.

-LVMH said on Monday the Tiffany purchase would close once it gets all regulatory approvals, though it gave no details on the timing.
+Guiony said antitrust approvals for the deal had been delayed by the pandemic, and said LVMH had little visibility on when these might come through.
+But he said that the particularly steep sales fall in LVMH’s watches and jewellery division during the second quarter had not changed the group’s view on the deal.

-The group’s profit from recurring operations came in at 1.67 billion euros in the first six months of the year, down 68% from a year ago.
+Profit from recurring operations came in at 1.67 billion euros in the first six months of 2020, down 68% from a year ago.

+Rival Moncler (MONC.MI), which makes luxury puffer jackets, reported a first-half operating loss for the first time in its history on Monday.